cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

     $ curl -w"\n" -X GET "http://localhost:10000/v3/system/services/status"

-- To retrieve a **health check of a particular service running in YARN**, make a GET request to the URI (at the ``router.bind.port``), substituting for ``<service-id>``, as shown in the :ref:`Monitor HTTP RESTful API <checking-the-status-of-a-system-service>`::
+- To retrieve a **health check of a particular CDAP system service running in YARN**, make a GET request to the URI (at the ``router.bind.port``), substituting for ``<service-id>``, as shown in the :ref:`Monitor HTTP RESTful API <checking-the-status-of-a-system-service>`::